How to Get Another Hylian Shield After One Breaks in Zelda Tears of the Kingdom | Attack of the Fanboy

 - Mayoral Election

 Once you have unlocked Cece’s shop, you can purchase a new Hylian Shield for 3,000 Rupees.
 This is a considerable amount compared to the cost of 80 Rupees in Ocarina of Time but similar to Breath of the Wild if you bought one in that installment.
-Remember that you can only have one Hylian Shield in your inventory at one time.
-If you have one already, it will be grayed out in the shop.
+While 3,000 Rupees is a lot to spend, it is worth it because the Hylian Shield has one of the highest durability and defensive scores in Zelda Tears of the Kingdom, making it one of the better late-game shields in the game.

 Related: How to Lower Your Hood in Zelda Tears of the Kingdom